piwheels/hostedpi/docs/recipes.rst

 Recipes
 =======

+This page includes some recipes for using the Python library to make custom API interactions, perhaps beyond what the :doc:`cli` can provide.

 .. note::
     You'll need to create an API key to be able to use these recipes.
 See the :doc:`getting_started` page to begin.
 The following examples assume the API